acfinspace/Spacelibraryoftales/docs/miyoshiakachi/bikinginthewilderness.md

 # Biking in the wilderness

-> Entry for YC 119 New Eden Capsuleer Writing Contest.
+> Entry for YC119 New Eden Capsuleer's Writing Contest in the A Day in the Life category.

 "The sight is beautiful, don't you think?"